Audio Rights Agent

 AUDIO BOOK RIGHTS

 Many will ask themselves, "Who cares about audio rights to books?"
 Trident Media Group does, and in particular, Katelin Williamson, who is the literary agent designated to focus on this important area.

 According to the Wall Street Journal, annual audio book revenues now exceed $1.2 billion, up from $480 million in retail sales in 1997.
-By having a dedicated agent in Mark, Trident's audio revenue for its clients has been several million dollars for the last three years.
-The audio sales at Trident Media Group doubled under Mark's leadership of the audio rights department, an achievement Mark is deservedly proud of.
+Trident's audio revenue for its clients has been several million dollars for the last three years, and this is a standard that Katelin is dedicated to upholding.